Residents of the UK have several debt management plans available to them.

 No need to involve a third party No cost to establish if financial circumstances of debtor worsen, lower repayments may be possible.

-Debtor must do the work of contacting each creditor Creditors are not obligated to accept an IA Creditors can cancel the IA at any time If financial circumstances of debtor improve, creditors may expect repayments to increase Small repayments may not cover interest or other fees, increasing debt amount and time to repay it.
+The debtor must do the work of contacting each creditor Creditors are not obligated to accept an IA Creditors can cancel the IA at any time If financial circumstances of debtor improve, creditors may expect repayments to increase Small repayments may not cover interest or other fees, increasing debt amount and time to repay it.

 Individual Voluntary Arrangement (IVA)

 An IVA is a formal agreement with creditors to repay all or part of debts over a certain period.
 Regular payments are made to an authorized debt specialist called an Insolvency Practitioner (IP).
 This person distributes the agreed-upon amount each creditor.

 No specific level of debt required to qualify No minimum or maximum repayment amount Allows consumers to repay only what they can afford Interest and other charges usually cease during IVA IP handles contacting creditors and getting them to agree to the IVA Creditors are not permitted to take action against a debtor with an IVA IVA applies to all creditors, even those who did not agree to it.

 Only an authorized debt specialist can establish an IVA IP charges a fee for creditor negotiation and IVA management Debtor must provide information regarding debts, creditors, expense, assets, and income Creditors representing more than 75 percent of debts must agree to the IVA IVAs are listed on the Individual Insolvency Register, making it more difficult to purchase with credit, get a loan, or open a bank account.

 A debt management plan is an agreement between creditors and a debtor for a fixed monthly repayment that is managed by a third party debt management company (DMC).
 The debtor provides a single monthly payment to the DMC, which submits the agreed-upon amount to each creditor.